linuxmint/doc-user-guide/docs/upgrade20.rst

 64-bit architecture
 -------------------

 Although both 32-bit and 64-bit versions of Linux Mint 19.3 are supported until April 2023, new releases of Linux Mint, including 20, are only available in 64-bit.

-To upgrade to Linux Mint 20 you need to run the 64-bit version of Linux Mint 19.3.
+To upgrade to Linux Mint 20 you need to be running the 64-bit version of Linux Mint 19.3.

 To check which version you're running type: